Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

 Five to seven days for most stone procedures.
-This covers CT review, consultation, treatment, stent removal if needed, and follow-up imaging to confirm clearance.
+This covers CT review and consultation, the treatment itself, stent removal if one was placed, and follow-up imaging to confirm the stone has cleared.
+PCNL patients should plan for the full week, while ESWL patients may need slightly less.

-Most patients are cleared to fly within five to seven days, once imaging confirms stone clearance and any stent has been removed.
-Stay hydrated and carry pain medication for any residual fragment passage during the flight.
+Most patients are cleared to fly five to seven days after treatment, once imaging confirms stone clearance and any stent has been removed.
+Stay well hydrated during the flight, get up and move around the cabin regularly, and carry your prescribed pain relief in case residual fragments pass on the journey.

 Nick Peplow